 Wear colors that are drab and won’t stand out, like white and bright colors.
 Remember, the fish can see you, so you want to blend in with the background.

 Even your shirt colors matter, so instead of wearing an orange or red one, wear grey or brown.

 Fish Can Smell Too

-Most trout take a sniff of the bait before they will bite and if you smoke or have used heavy cologne without washing your hands the fish will definitely smell it.
+Most trout take a sniff of the bait before they bite, and if you smoke or have used heavy cologne without washing your hands, the fish will definitely smell it.

 Trout are Pretty Smart